SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 		Open the specified application, if it is not yet opened and bring it to front

-		:param application: The name of an application (case-insensitive)
+		:param application: the same as for ``App(application``
 		:return: an App object, that can be used with the instance methods

 		This method is functionally equivalent to :py:func:`openApp`.

+	.. py:classmethod:: focus(title [, index])

+		*Usage:* ``App.focus(title [, index])``

+		Switch the input focus to a running application having a front-most window with a matching title.

+		:param title: The name of an application (case-insensitive) or (part of) a window title (case-sensitive).
+		:param index: optional number (counting from 0) telling which one you want to have in the row of possible matches.
+		:return: an App object, that can be used with the instance methods

+		If no index is given, it is taken as 0.
+If the index is not applicable (not enough matches) the returned App object is invalid and not useable.

+		So you might loop through possible matches by counting the index up from 0 until you get an invalid

+		If you specify the exact window title of an open window, you will get exactly this one.
+But if you specify some text, that is found in more than one open window title, you will get the first in the row of all these windows.
+		So if you want exactly one specific window, you either need to know the exact window title or at least some part of the title text, that makes this window unique in the current context (e.g. save a document with a specific name, before accessing it's window).

+		**macOS and Linux** not yet possible, to identify a running app by part of the title of it's frontmost window.
+		If you want to use a window title to match the application, use ``App.focus()`` before, to get a valid App object.

+		This method is functionally equivalent to :py:func:`switchApp`.

+	.. py:classmethod:: close(application)

+		*Usage:* ``App.close(application)``

+		It closes the running application matching the given string.
+It does nothing if no running application matches.
+If you want to use a window title to match the application, use ``App.focus()`` before, to get a valid App object.

+		:param application: The name of an application (case-insensitive)

+		This method is functionally equivalent to :py:func:`closeApp`.

+	.. py:method:: setUsing(parametertext)

+		*Usage:* ``appName = someApp.setUsing("parm1 x parm2 y parm3 z")``
+		where App instance ``someApp`` was :ref:`created before <CreateAppInstance>`.

+		:param parametertext: a string, that is given to the application at startup (when using ``open()`` ) as if you would start the app from a commandline.

 	.. py:method:: open([waitTime])

 		*Usage:* ``someApp.open()``
 		where App instance ``someApp`` was :ref:`created before <CreateAppInstance>`.

 		Open this application.

 		:param waitTime: optional: seconds as integer, that should be waited for the app to get running
-		:return: the app instance or null/None if open failed
+		:return: the app instance, which will be invalid, if open failed.

-	.. py:classmethod:: focus(application)

-		*Usage:* ``App.focus(application)``

-		Switch the input focus to an application/window.

-		:param application: The name of an application (case-insensitive) or (part of) a window title (Windows/Linux) (case-sensitive).

 	.. py:method:: focus()

 		*Usage:* ``someApp.focus()`` where App instance ``someApp`` was :ref:`created before <CreateAppInstance>`.

-		Switch the input focus to this application/window.
+		Switch the input focus to this application.

-	.. py:classmethod:: close(application)

-		*Usage:* ``App.close(application)``

-		It closes the
-		given application or the matching windows (Windows/Linux).
-It does nothing if no running application or opened window (Windows/Linux) can be found.
-On Windows/Linux, whether the application itself is closed depends on weather all open windows are closed or a main window of the application is closed, that in turn closes all other opened windows.

-		:param application: The name of an application (case-insensitive) or (part of) a window title (Windows/Linux)(case-sensitive).

-		This method is functionally equivalent to :py:func:`closeApp`.
+		:return: the app instance, which will be invalid, if open failed.

 	.. py:method:: close([waitTime])